MichaelClerx/cellml-validation/cellml_1_0/README.md

 ```

 The hash characters at the end seem to be so that [you can identify elements e.g. `rdf:type` as `http://www.w3.org/1999/02/22-rdf-syntax-ns#type`](https://www.w3.org/TR/REC-rdf-syntax/#section-Namespace).

+### Confusion

+In XML, elements can specify a namespace just for themselves (`<ns:element xmlns:ns="http://example.org" />`) or for themselves and all their children (`<element xmlns="http://example.org" />`).
+Attributes are not in a namespace unless explicitly stated using the `namespace:attribute="attribute_value"` syntax.
+In general, attributes do not _need_ to be namespaced, because they are already uniquely identifiable from their namespaced parent element.
+The one case where namespaced attributes are useful is when they appear in an element from a different namespace.
+For example, in `<mathml:cn cellml:units="volt">1</mathml:cn>` we have a MathML element using a CellML attribute.

+The spec unfortunately gets this wrong (2001 is early days for XML namespaces), and consistently refers to attributes in the `cellml` namespace, when what is meant is un-namespaced attributes.

 ### Predefined units